-Food critics: The best Kansas City dishes to honor Juneteenth in 2022
+Food recs: The best Kansas City dishes to honor Juneteenth

-Juneteenth, which traditionally marks the day enslaved people in Texas learned they were free, was declared a federal holiday last year.
+Juneteenth, which traditionally marks the day enslaved people in Texas learned they were free, was declared a federal holiday in 2021.
 Food traditions have grown with the holiday, and there are plenty of ways to honor Juneteenth with Kansas City chefs and restaurants.

 Now in its second year as a federal holiday, Juneteenth commemorates June 19, 1865, was when federal troops stood on Texas soil for the reading of General Order No. 3, informing residents of Galveston that all enslaved people were now free — more than two years after President Abraham Lincoln's Emancipation Proclamation.